The world of SEO can be a very hard place to get noticed. Especially if you’re a start-up or a small business.

 You’ve probably heard that before, and that’s because it’s true.
 Unfortunately, there’s absolutely bucket loads of it being produced nowadays (thanks to popular AI writing tools like Jasper AI) and not all of it is good.

 You’ll want it in your SEO package though, most of the time this comes in the format of X number of blogs per month.
 To be honest you can’t really do SEO today without content creation being involved.

 These blogs will also provide natural links in the guest posts that are potentially going to be created.
-Blogs also add topical relevant content that are great to add internal links to “money” pages.
+Blogs also add topical relevant content that is great to add internal links to “money” pages.
 They also allow you to go for higher funnel keywords.